pedalv/JavaApp/CloudComputing/spring-5-integrarion.md

 - An implementation of the Enterprise Integration Patterns based on the Spring Framework
 - [Spring Integration 6](https://spring.io/projects/spring-integration)
 - [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/)
+- Event - based Sender like: AMQP, Kafka - [SAP Cloud Integration: Asynchronous Messaging Best Practices](https://www.integration-excellence.com/sap-cpi-asynchronous-messaging-best-practices/)
+- The Advanced Message Queuing Protocol (AMQP)
+  - MQP is an open source published standard for asynchronous messaging by wire.
+  - AMQP enables encrypted and interoperable messaging between organizations and applications.
+  - The protocol is used in client/server messaging and in IoT device management.

 ## Enterprise Integrations Patterns
 - Message